EvoSuite/evosuite/IMPORTANT_README_FOR_DEVELOPERS.txt

 In the ideal world, each class/method/field would have nice, detailed, appropriate code comments.
-But even in such a beautiful world, everything would go to hell at the first code change, as that might require changing most of the code comments.
+But even in such a beautiful world, everything would go to hell at the first code change, as that might require manually changing most of the code comments.

 Cannot really quantify how much comments one should write, but at least it would be good to have:
 - brief (1-2 sentences) description of what the class is useful for (just before the class declaration)